mixpanel/mixpanel-swift/README.md

 Welcome to the official Mixpanel Swift Library

 The Mixpanel Swift library for iOS is an open-source project, and we'd love to see your contributions!
 We'd also love for you to come and work with us!
 Check out **[Jobs](https://mixpanel.com/jobs/#openings)** for details.

 If you are using Objective-C, we recommend using our **[Objective-C Library](https://github.com/mixpanel/mixpanel-iphone)**.

 Check out our [Advanced iOS Swift Guide](swift) for additional advanced configurations and use cases, like setting up your project with European Union data storage.

 # Quick Start Guide
+Our master branch and our releases are on Swift 5.
+If you wish to use our Swift 4.2 implementation, please point to the v2.6.1 release.
+For Swift 4/4.1 implementation, please point to the v2.4.5 release.
+For Swift 3 implementation, please point to the v2.2.3 release.

 ## 1. Install Mixpanel
 You will need your project token for initializing your library.
 You can get your project token from [project settings](https://mixpanel.com/settings/project).
-**Our master branch and our releases are now on Swift 5.**

-**If you wish to use our Swift 4.2 implementation, please point to the v2.6.1 release.
-For Swift 4/4.1 implementation, please point to the v2.4.5 release.
-For Swift 3 implementation, please point to the v2.2.3 release.
-For Swift 2.3 implementation, please point to the v1.0.1 release.**

 ### Installation Option 1: Swift Package Manager
 The easiest way to get Mixpanel into your iOS project is to use Swift Package Manager(requires Xcode 12+).